EmilioKolo/sra_to_features_pipeline/README.md

 - Run 0_install.sh as executable (with super user permissions).
 It downloads the Homo_sapiens.GRCh38.109 genome from Ensembl by default.
 - Run 1_main.py with python passing a valid SRA ID with either single end or paired end sequencing reads.
 Intended to work on cfDNA sequencing using Illumina.
+- Optional: Run 2_run_multiple.py instead of 1_main.py with python passing the location of a txt file with a list of SRA IDs to run with 1_main.py.
+It only accepts a plain text file with one SRA ID per line.

 # Output